SoNotWildTurtle/ReAI/notes/dev_notes.md

 All persistent state is stored in `state.json` at the project root.

 ## Directory Overview
-- `ReAI.ps1` – main entry point invoked from the CLI or by the Windows service.
+- `ReAI.ps1` – main entry point invoked from the CLI or by the Windows service (Windows only).
 - `modules/` – reusable PowerShell modules loaded by `ReAI.ps1`.
 - `scripts/` – helper scripts such as `setup.ps1` and any generated scripts.
 - `reports/` – markdown reports produced by goal processing.